RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab07.md

 Now that we have figured out the details on how our refactored, parametrized, reusable task will work, we can now update our pipeline to use the task with its newest features.
 A few things to note:
 * Just like the task, the Pipeline declares the `workspaces` (by name) that it expects to be provided at runtime
 * The pipeline, in turn, passes the workspaces it has by name to the tasks that need a workspace
 * Note that we are using the `GOALS` param as the 'escape-hatch' for parameters that we want to pass to Maven.
-If we wanted to be a bit more intentional, we could certainly add a "MAVEN_OPTS" param to the task
+If we wanted to be a bit more intentional, we could certainly add a `MAVEN_OPTS` param to the task

 ```execute